 Routine # 3

 This will be a rest pause routine.
-There are quite a few rest pause variations but we'll use a version similar to the one Mike Mentzer used back in the 80's: pick a weight you can handle for 3 reps and do 10-12 reps with it.
+There are quite a few rest pause variations.
+Here, we’ll use a version similar to the one Mike Mentzer used back in the 80’s.
+Pick a weight you can handle for 3 reps and do 10-12 reps with it.

-EZ curls rest pause style: pick a weight you can do for only 3 reps.
-Now do 12 reps by getting as many reps as possible, put the bar down, count to 8, pick up the bar and continue.
-Once you've hit 12 reps, rest 2 minutes, lower the weight if need be and do it again.
+EZ curls rest pause style: Pick a weight you can do for only 3 reps.
+Now do 12 reps by getting as many reps as possible.
+D as many reps as you can.
+Put the bar down, count to 8.
+Pick up the bar and continue.
+Once you’ve hit 12 reps, rest 2 minutes.
+Drop weight if need be and do it again.
 Two sets of this is enough.
 On these, do your reps explosive up, slow and controlled down.

 Routine # 1